Have you ever thought about how your students’ attitudes might relate to their learning?

 administer the S-SOMAS to.
 You do not need to complete the survey multiple times for each

 section within a course.
-We would like your students to complete the S-SOMAS survey in
+We would like your students to complete the S-SOMAS survey by

-March or April 2022.
-We also encourage you to share this email with colleagues who might
+We also encourage you to share this email with colleagues who might be interested.